Lady Lambert's Adventures

 Richard thought briefly.
 Although he was slightly annoyed at the intrusion during dinner, this was a good opportunity to score with the public opinion in Boston, a major partner city for British trade.

 “I must disappoint you, Mister Templeton.
 My visit has entirely private purposes.
-My future brother in law had the bad luck to be in a ship wreck, and he was rescued by a Nantucket whaler.
+My future brother-in-law had the bad luck to be in a ship wreck, and he was rescued by a Nantucket whaler.
 We came here to afford him the return to England, but since none of us had ever been to the United States of America, we decided to make this a pleasure visit as well.”

 “And what, if I may ask, is your impression of Boston?”